jundalisay/spblist/content/en/social/economics/nutshell/chapter-03.md

 Nominal price is exchangeable value denoted as a numerical object.
-· In a money-system this number-object manifests as money · In a moneyless system it manifests as points or strings or any system of notation.
+- In a money-system this number-object manifests as money
+- In a moneyless system it manifests as points or strings or any system of notation.
 Strings were used by the Inca Empire to represent nominal value and account balances

+{{< i s="/photos/econ/quipu.jpg" a="String" >}}

 Supereconomics uses a moneyless system based on grains where 1 point is based on the retail price of 1 kilogram of basic rice or the common grain of the society.
 This is similar to how the *Big Mac Index* compares real prices between different countries using the Big Mac as a universal reference.